-While the character was originally played straight as an archetypical villain, it's now reached the deconstruction or parody phase and more often when not he's either an Anti-Villain who is just misunderstood, a Designated Villain who isn't even evil or shown doing anything particularly bad, or an outright Hero.
-In fact it's very common for the plot to invoke the fact that he's just a Designated Villain up against a Designated Hero, and for the story to actually be about the two fighting their destinies.
+While the character was originally played straight as an archetypical villain, it quickly reached the deconstruction or parody phase, and more often that not, he's either an Anti-Villain who is just misunderstood, a Designated Villain who isn't even evil or shown doing anything particularly bad, or an outright Hero.
+In fact, it's very common for the plot to invoke the fact that he's just a Designated Villain up against a Designated Hero, and for the story to actually be about the two fighting their destinies.

 Demon Kings are prone to having beautiful daughters who need protecting.
-Other times the Demon King blows the hero's mind by actually being a woman.
-Romances between Heroes and Demon Kings are quite common, as it turns out.
+Other times, the Demon King blows the hero's mind by actually being a woman.
+Romances between Heroes and Demon Kings are also quite common, as it turns out.

 Compare Demon Lords and Archdevils and Monster Lord.
 A subtrope of Evil Overlord.
 While Demon King Nobunaga can overlap, that's for a general Historical Villain Upgrade for Oda Nobunaga, it doesn't mean he's literally demonic.

 - In Datte Maou-sama wa Kare ga Kirai, there are two families in present modern day, one destined to be heroes, the other Demon Kings.
 A Hero and Demon King are born from their respective families each generation and have the ability to attract followers.
 In the story, the new Demon King wants nothing to do with the family tradition and peacefully runs a shop.
 When the Hero (who is a lot more villainous than him, as it turns out) appears to 'defeat' him, things, er...get sexy.